 - Book flights (or hotels and other travel expenses) directly through the Chase travel portal to make your Chase points go even further.
-It’s one of the easiest ways to redeem points for travel – and the only way to travel completely free.
+It's one of the easiest ways to redeem points for travel – and one of the only way to travel completely free.
 Read up on how the Chase travel portal works.

 - Transfer your points to Virgin Atlantic and book a Delta One business class flight to Europe for just 50,000 points each way – a fraction of what Delta usually charges.

 - Hyatt is far and away one of the strongest Chase transfer partners.
-That’s largely because the hotel chains low award rates make it easy to get an outsized value on amazing hotels worldwide.
+That’s largely because the hotel chain's low award rates make it easy to get an outsized value on amazing hotels worldwide.
 Check one of our favorite ways to use Hyatt points for all-inclusive resorts!

 Read our full guide to earning & burning Chase Ultimate Rewards points!